Welcome to Haytor View

 You will find details of what we have learned and how this has impacted upon the shape of our provision and our plans for the future, by following the ‘COVID Response’ link on the ‘Our School’ menu on the website homepage.

 If you would like to learn more about our school please get in touch to arrange a visit.
-We always value the opportunity to share our school, including how we are addressing the current COVID-19 arrangements and our provision for children.
+We always value the opportunity to share our school.

 Mrs K Galling – Head of Learning and development